 If those around you aren’t a positive influence, your responsibility is to yourself.
-If you have any people in your life that are just negative, people you do not look forward to seeing, people who make you feel bad, time to clear them out.
+If you have any people in your life who you do not look forward to seeing, or make you feel bad, maybe it's time to clear them out.

-But beyond being overtly negative or unsupportive, are there people in your life that are on a different path or no path, wasting time or creating a distraction from your goals?
-If so, they are taking up valuable space in your life that could better be spent with someone else who can have a positive impact on you.
+But beyond being overtly negative or unsupportive, maybe there are people in your circle that are a distraction or taking up valuable space that could better be spent with a more-beneficial someone else.

 They may not see it.
 They may not mean it.
-That doesn’t make them any less harmful.
 The people around you may not understand, especially if they are part of the environment requiring a change.
-That’s OK.

 Sometimes people in our life simply drift away, with life, interests and influences diverging.
 Allow the drift.
-It may be by design, life pushing you in a new direction.
+It may be by design; life pushing us in a new direction.

 “Give yourself permission to succeed.” – T.D.
 Jakes

-Don’t sacrifice yourself or your potential because you want to be nice.
-Don’t feel bad about removing yourself from people if they are unsupportive, negative or heading in a different direction.
+Many people sacrifice their potential because they want to be nice.
+Don’t feel bad about removing yourself from people if they're not supportive or negative.
 It’s not personal.
 It’s not about them; it’s about voting for you.
-You need to distance yourself from the wrong people in order to make space for the right people.
+We need from the wrong people in order to make space for the right people.

 Be intentional about your team and create a strong support structure

 “…There are no lone ranger success stories out here.
 For each and every one of us, it’s about having coaches and teachers and preachers and parents and support groups.” – Julius Irving